bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/assumeutxo.md

 So depending on your platform, it can get really expensive to do operations on this set when it gets big.
 That's indeed where a lot of the time is spent when you're doing initial block download on, say, a machine that has 2 gigs of memory and maybe an old spinning disk.
 You spend a lot of time flushing the in-memory coins down to disk and then reading coins that you haven't found in your in-memory part of the cache from disk.
-So with `assumeutxo`, when you're given this serialized snapshot, and you can just load it in from a certain point in the height, a certain point in the chain, you've foregone doing a lot of disk writes and reads.
+So with `AssumeUTXO`, when you're given this serialized snapshot, and you can just load it in from a certain point in the height, a certain point in the chain, you've foregone doing a lot of disk writes and reads.

 ## Criticisms